haveagreed/foxpro-vm-setup/README.md

 * Take a **snapshot** after installation and major changes.

 **Conclusion:** Using this guide, you may now have a fully functional and secure Windows XP virtual machine in VMWare Workstation Pro, fit for Visual FoxPro development.
-The setup mentioned above allows you to work with legacy software without the risk of affecting your host environment from the vulnerabilities of an outdated operating systen.
+The setup mentioned above allows you to work with legacy software without the risk of affecting your host environment from the vulnerabilities of an outdated operating system.

 PS: This documentation is subject to change.
 I'm currently working on improving my documentation skills, so I apologize in advance for any inconsistencies.
 Thank you!